-As mentioned in note 13, in November 2011 and in the context of the application of L.4001/2011, the spin -off of PPC's activity of the General Division of Transmission and its contribution to its wholly owned subsidiary under the name Independent Transmission System Operator (ITSO) S.A. was completed.
-It is noted that the above mentioned spin -off was fully absorbed by PPC's wholly owned subsidiary "PPC Telecommunications S.A." which, in September 2011 by a Decision of its General Shareholders' Assembly, amended its statutes and was renamed in ITSO S.A. according to the provisions of Law 4001/2011.
+As mentioned in note 13, in November 2011 and in the context of the application of L. 4001/2011, the spin -off of PPC's activity of the General Division of Transmission and its contribution to its wholly owned subsidiary under the name Independent Power Transmission Operator (IPTO) S.A. was completed.

+It is noted that the above mentioned spin -off was fully absorbed by PPC's wholly owned subsidiary "PPC Telecommunications S.A." which, in September 2011 by a Decision of its General Shareholders' Assembly, amended its statutes and was renamed in IPTO S.A. according to the provisions of Law 4001/2011.

-amended its statutes and was renamed in ITSO S.A. according to the provisions of Law 4001/2011.
-As mentioned in note 12, in February 2012, the Annual Shareholders' General Assembly for the subsidiary "PPC RHODES S.A." decided to amend the statutes and in particular article 1 regarding the company's name, thus renaming the company, along the provisions of L. 4001/2011 as "Operator of the Greek Distribution Network (OGDN) S.A.".
+As mentioned in note 12, in February 2012, the Annual Shareholders' General Assembly for the subsidiary "PPC RHODES S.A." decided to amend the statutes and in particular article 1 regarding the company's name, thus renaming the company, along the provisions of L. 4001/2011 as "Hellenic Electricity Distribution Network Operator (HEDNO) S.A.".